fanfan42/ansible-role-lsw/README.md

 * [Lenovo Legion Y540-15IRH](https://www.laptopspirit.fr/266282/lenovo-legion-y540-15irh-81sx003bfr-pc-portable-15-144hz-joueur-et-createurs-gtx-1660-ti.html), compatible with Passthrough and GVT-g.
 It has an Intel Core i7-9750H, a Nvidia Geforce GTX 1660Ti, 16GB of RAM, a NVMe drive and a SSD SATA drive.
 * [Asus ROG Strix G814 (2023)](https://laptopmedia.com/fr/series/asus-rog-strix-g18-g814-2023/), compatible with Passthrough and SR-IOV.
 It has an Intel Core i7-13650HX and Nvidia Geforce RTX 4080, 32 GB of RAM, 2 NVMe drives.

+Other recent Lenovo Thinkpad (L14 Gen3 and T16 gen3) were also used for SR-IOV virtualization.
 I also used old step by step on my old Github [repository](https://github.com/fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop) especially to help me with AMD CPU on Passthrough virtualization mode.

 Depending on the virtualization mode you want, please go and follow instructions in **documentation** directory, **example:** Passthrough.md